 4.1.5 Enrollment Application Acceptance Dates

-Families who wish to apply for enrollment in the current school year may apply at any time during the school year up until enrollment has closed for the school year in March, at which time, they may apply for the fall/1st semester of the next school year.
+Families who wish to apply for enrollment in the current school year may apply at any time during the school year up until our closed enrollment in March, at which time, families may apply for the fall/1st semester of the next school year.

 Families who wish to apply in advance for future enrollment may apply under the following guidelines: